oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ### `exchangeEtherForOikos`

 - `exchangeEtherForOikos() returns (uint)`: Requires that the contract is not paused, and that the prices are not stale.
-Converts the received ether to a quantity of SNX with `oikosReceivedForEther`.
-Sends the ether to `fundsWallet`, sends the converted quantity of SNX to the message sender from the contract's own reserves.
-Returns the SNX quantity sent.
-If the contract has insufficient SNX, then the transfer will fail and the transaction will revert.
+Converts the received ether to a quantity of OKS with `oikosReceivedForEther`.
+Sends the ether to `fundsWallet`, sends the converted quantity of OKS to the message sender from the contract's own reserves.
+Returns the OKS quantity sent.
+If the contract has insufficient OKS, then the transfer will fail and the transaction will revert.

 ---